27. July 2021 | Position

 - Affordable electricity prices

-A compensation mechanism must be developed for electricity price increases expected from the coal phase-out, in order to ease the burden on industrial consumers.
-The planned funding guideline should be implemented as soon as possible.
+A compensation mechanism needs to be introduced for electricity price increases expected from the coal phase-out, in order to ease the burden on industrial consumers.
+The funding guideline should be implemented as soon as possible.